chakravarthi-moyili/VisionFirstAssignment/README.md

 ## Overview

 This is a full-stack application that allows users to register, log in, and manage companies.
-It supports two types of users: administrators (IT_ADMIN) and normal users (IT_USER_NORMAL).
+It supports two types of users: administrators (ADMIN) and normal users (USER).
 Admins can create, approve, edit, and delete companies, while normal users can create companies and view those they own.

 ## Technologies Used